lloydkevin/hugo-wd/content/post/2007-06-24-how-to-make-payperpost-and-google-adsense-play-nice-mightyadsense-plugin-hack.md

 The [MightyAdsense Plugin][1] has many useful options.
 You can store up to 10 different sets of ads for various locations on your blog.
 You can insert them into your template by calling one simple function instead of having to paste entire code snippets for the ads.
 Since all your code for the ads are stored in WordPress, it makes changing the format of an ad a breeze.

-But here&#8217;s where the magic comes in.
+But here's where the magic comes in.
 You can chose certain ads to be automatically inserted into posts and pages.
 One your homepage, category list, etc; where you list many different posts on one page, you can chose to insert specific ads into certain ads on the page.
 Namely the first, second, and third posts.
 This is the set up I have for my first post:

 <a rel="lightbox" href="/wp-content/uploads/2007/ads/ad_post_1.png"><img title="ad_post_1.png" src="/wp-content/uploads/2007/ads/.thumbs/.ad_post_1.png" border="0" alt="ad_post_1.png" width="400" height="376" /></a>